* AIB FY loss halves, operating profit 445 mln euros

 By Padraic Halpin

-DUBLIN, March 5 (Reuters) - State-owned Allied Irish Banks (AIB) more than halved its full-year loss in 2013 and returned to an operating profit as margins improved and cost cuts took hold.
+DUBLIN, March 5 (Reuters) - State-owned Allied Irish Banks (AIB) more than halved its full-year loss in 2013 and returned to an operating profit as it set new medium-term goals on Wednesday ahead of its potential reprivatisation next year.

 It cost taxpayers more than 20 billion euros to bail out AIB, the most given to any lender that survived Ireland’s debt crisis.
-The bank has shut branches and is cutting almost a fifth of its staff as it tries to return to profit by the end of the year.
+The bank has shut branches and is cutting almost a fifth of its staff in an effort to return to profit during this year.

-While lenders shrunk their balance sheets dramatically as part of Ireland’s EU/IMF bailout, soured loans have made a return to profitability elusive.
-AIB made a post-impairment loss of 1.68 billion euros in 2013 versus 3.72 billion a year earlier.
+While lenders shrunk their balance sheets as part of Ireland’s EU/IMF bailout, soured loans have made a return to profitability elusive and AIB made a post-impairment loss of 1.68 billion euros in 2013 versus 3.72 billion a year earlier.

 The bank’s proportion of owner-occupiers in arrears for more than 90 days stood at 11.1 percent at the end of December, while almost a quarter of all buy-to-let mortgage holders were behind on payments for the same timespan.